algolia/algolia-react-boilerplate/docs/docs/03-Features/carousels.md

 sidebar_position: 3
 ---

-# Configuring the Carousels
+# Carousels

+Carousels are configured using [rule contexts](https://www.algolia.com/doc/guides/managing-results/rules/rules-overview/#using-context).
+You can configure your carousels by going to `config/carouselConfig` and adjusting the values for each `context`.
+You must ensure you have a rule in the algolia dashboard for each context, which pins products as this is what powers the carousels.

+You can find an example carousel rule by searching for `qr-1651497727816` in `rules/example-rules.json`.

-Inside `featuresConfig.js`, allow the _shouldHaveCarousels_ const to be true.
+Inside `featuresConfig.js`, allow the `shouldHaveCarousels` const to be `true`.
 That should get the carousels showing on the homepage of the app.
 ![Image](./media/carousel1.png)